 In addition to checking your analytics like I mentioned above, you should also check for growth in these areas:

-- Your reader engagement.
+- Your audience engagement.
 Are you starting to receive more comments?
 Less?
-If less, try to engage your readers more!
+If less, try to engage your followers more!
 I wrote an entire post on 10 ways to engage your readers.

 What about you?
 Is there anything that you are struggling with?
 Or is there anything from this list of tips that you've tried with great success?